oroinc/documentation/user/back-office/products/products/managing-product-visibility.rst

 The default visibility for a product or category is configured on the product's **Manage visibility** page and in the **Visibility** section of the category details.

 .. image:: /user/img/products/products/product_visibility/ProductVisibilityPage.png
+   :alt: View the product Visibility to All settings

 The possible options are: